MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

     > [!TIP]
     > Select **Pin to dashboard** to create an **Azure Information Protection** tile on your dashboard, so that you can skip browsing to the service the next time you sign in to the portal.

-3. Explore the main **Azure Information Protection** blade, which shows the default Information Protection policy that's automatically created:
+3. Explore the automatically displayed **Policy: Global** blade, which shows the default Information Protection policy that's automatically created:

     - Labels for classification: **Personal**, **Public**, **Internal**, **Confidential**, and **Secret**.
 Read the tooltip for each to understand how the labels are intended to be used.
 Note that **Secret** has two sub-labels: **All-Employees** and **My-Group**, which provides an example of how a classification can have subcategories.